-The story of Metal Gear Solid was also adapted into the following media:
+The Shadow Moses Incident was also adapted into the following media:

-Metal Gear Solid 2 consists of two parts.
-The first part, set in 2007, follows Solid Snake tracking down Metal Gear RAY.
+During the Tanker Incident, Solid Snake tracks down Metal Gear RAY.
 Snake appears to go down together with RAY and the cargo ship on which the weapon is transported.

-In 2009, Raiden is called into action to infiltrate the off-shore decontamination facility called ‘Big Shell’ in the New York Harbor.
+Two years later, during the Big Shell Incident, Raiden is called into action to infiltrate the off-shore decontamination facility called ‘Big Shell’ in the New York Harbor.
 A group known as the Sons of Liberty terrorist group, led by Solidus Snake, has taken the president hostage and also appears to have captured the secret warship Arsenal Gear.
 With Solid Snake’s help, Raiden manages to defeat Solidus Snake and stop Arsenal Gear, although the ship does crash in New York and cause a lot of damage there.

 The story of Metal Gear Solid 2: Sons of Liberty was also adapted into the following media:

-2014 – Guns of the Patriots
+2014 – Guns of the Patriots Incident

 In 2014, Liquid Ocelot, a fusion of Liquid Snake and Revolver Ocelot’s personalities, engulfs the world in constant conflict through various Private Military Companies.
 Solid Snake, now old and gray and therefore called Old Snake, is sent out to eliminate Liquid Ocelot.
 Snake also manages to destroy The Patriots, a secret group that tries to control the world from behind the scenes.
 Snake is aided in this task by Raiden, among others.